Material handling equipment appraisals.

 What drives a forklift's value?

-Class, hours, power type (electric vs LP or diesel), capacity, mast height and attachments, against a deep used market.
-Electric trucks are increasingly favored.
-We also confirm whether the truck is owned or leased, since leased units are not the business's assets.
+Class, hours, power type (electric vs LP or diesel), capacity, mast height and attachments, measured against a deep used market.
+We also confirm whether the truck is owned or leased, since leased units are not the business's assets and cannot serve as its collateral.

 Why is racking often worth less than expected?